SimplyFozik/SimplyFozik/README.md

 ---

 ### Skills and Technologies
-- 💻 Languages: C++, C#, Python
+- 💻 Languages: C++, C#, Python, Lua
-- 🛠️ Tools: Git, Visual Studio, Unity
+- 🛠️ Tools: Git, Flask, Waitress, HTML, CSS
 ---

 ### Have an idea?
 Connect with Me